 Two Leadership Mindsets

 Which serves us better in our organizations?
 Leaders with well-established talent and experience, but who stick to what they know to keep their self-confidence?
 Or leaders who embrace challenges and work through their fears, knowing doing so will increase their performance?
+Learning how to cultivate a growth mindset is a skill that can be developed over time.

 These are examples of two different mindsets.
 The first is more of a “fixed mindset,” with the person avoiding challenges because they believe failures define who they are as a person.
 The latter is someone who has a “growth mindset,” viewing mistakes as an aid to learning and essential to the process.